 An Indian trained by him completed the 55-mile journey from Bhatwadi to Gangotri-Gomukh in 8 days with great difficulty, In which he put his life on the line.

-J.B Fraser also reached Gangotri in 1816 via Himanchal, Jonsar, Yamunotri.
+J.B.
+Fraser also reached Gangotri in 1816 via Himanchal, Jonsar, and Yamunotri.
 He described it in “The Himala Mountain” after seeing this pilgrimage place.

 - Gangotri Yatra 2023 Guide